NavigationContentFooter

 You need a Docker account for this part of the tutorial.
 If you do not have one, you can create an account at hub.docker.com.

-1. Log into the Docker registry:
+1. Log in to the Docker registry:

 docker login

 2. Tag the image, using the docker tag command followed by the notation yourimageID yourusername/yourrepository:tag.
 This associates your local image with a repository on the registry.
-The tag at the end is not mandatory, but recommended as it is the mechanism that registries use to give Docker images a version.
+The tag at the end is not mandatory but recommended, as it is the mechanism that registries use to give Docker images a version.

 docker tag yourimageID yourusername/yourepository:tag